front-commerce/developers.front-commerce.com/source/docs/advanced/theme/translations.md

 <span class="icon" aria-label="Icon title displayed for screen readers" />
 ```

-Fortunatly, this is correctly handled by react-intl if you use [`defineMessages`](https://github.com/yahoo/react-intl/wiki/API#definemessages) combined with [`injectIntl`](https://github.com/yahoo/react-intl/wiki/API#injection-api).
+Fortunately, this is correctly handled by react-intl if you use [`defineMessages`](https://github.com/yahoo/react-intl/wiki/API#definemessages) combined with [`injectIntl`](https://github.com/yahoo/react-intl/wiki/API#injection-api).

 <blockquote class="wip">
 Please refer to [react-intl documentation](https://github.com/yahoo/react-intl/wiki/API#injection-api) for more information about these two methods.
 We plan to add an example here in the future but didn't have time to document it yet.
 </blockquote>

-## Setup your translations what's in your components
+## Translate what's in your components

 Now that you have defined what should be translated in your application, you actually need to translate your application.
-This is doable in two steps:
+This is a two-step process:

 1. Run the following script that will fetch all your translatable strings in your application and gather them in JSON files located in `my-module/translations/locales/[lang].json`
 ```sh